 Analyze the online reputation on Baidu

 There are some kol which you may not want to work with based on the negative perception around them.
-Working with an influencer won’t leave your brand sentiment unchanged, as the kol’s perception can easily rub off on your brand: a partnership with a positively received influencer may work well in favour, while working with an influencer who’s being received quite negatively may cause a backlash against your brand.
-This includes people who are currently going through highly publicised legal troubles, or people who are notoriously disliked on social media.
-To analyze every reputation detail one of the best tool is Baidu, the chinese search engine.
+Working with an influencer won’t leave your brand sentiment unchanged, as the KOL’s perception can easily rub off on your brand: a partnership with a positively received influencer may work well in favour, while working with an influencer who’s being received quite negatively may cause a backlash against your brand.
+This includes people who are currently going through highly publicized legal troubles or people who are notoriously disliked on social media.
+To analyze every reputation detail one of the best tools is Baidu, the chinese search engine.
 Looking at the Influencers ranking on this platform you can get a picture of the situation about their e-reputation.

 You can also do research on social media platforms.
 Weibo’s and WeChat’s social media will show a list of accounts based on your search keyword along with basic information such as an account’s number of followers and their contact information.

 Consistency is key when maintaining a social account that is engaging.
 For many verticals, there is a direct correlation between how often KOL posts and their traffic and rate of return visitors.
 As with marketing any website, it often takes multiple exposures to get a visitor to click and check out your site, and you want to make sure they come back.
 When an influencer is consistently posting high-quality content on a regular basis, followers or ipotetical ones are more likely to return, bookmark, and share.
 Key opinion leaders who don’t post as frequently tend to have a higher rate of turnover, fewer return visitors, and less loyalty.